-- a) Version 0.8

-- Added EndOfLinelsSeparator

-- Added DateTime format strings (Preliminary)

-- Document Formatting and description improvements.

-- Minor changes to terms.
+- a) Version 0.8.1 - Description of Culture has been significantly improved. - · Minor improvements to other descriptions in document. - b) Version 0.8 - Added EndOfLineIsSeparator - Added DateTime format strings (Preliminary) - Document Formatting and description improvements. - Minor changes to terms.

 2 Introduction